hashicorp/consul/website/source/docs/platform/k8s/index.html.md

 Kubernetes, automatically secure Pod communication with Connect, and more.
 This section documents the official integrations between Consul and Kubernetes.

+-> A step-by-step beginner tutorial and accompanying video can be found at the [Minikube with Consul guide](/docs/guides/minikube.html)

 ## Use Cases

 **Running a Consul server cluster:** The Consul server cluster can run directly